 Their presence in foods helps to effectively manage diabetes

 They help to reduce over-eating and the onset of obesity.

-Foods rich in fibre keep you full for longer because they are filling
+Foods rich in fibre keep you full for longer and help to avoid cravings and unwarranted eating.

 They improve heart functions and prevent disease.